 The Rules of Blackjack

-The goal of blackjack is very simple: Each player faces the dealer in a head-to-head duel.
+The goal of blackjack is very simple: each player faces the dealer in a head-to-head duel.
 Closest to 21 with two or more cards wins.
 Players receive two cards face up.
 The dealer also receives two hole cards.
 Players then have several options.
 Standing means sticking with what you’ve got.
 Hitting means taking another card from the deck.
 The option to separate a pair of matching cards into two hands mid-round is called splitting.
 The player is responsible for matching the stake on the second hand.
 Players may also ‘double-down’, which involves increasing the original bet by 100% in exchange for only receiving one more card.
+Though there are many more blackjack terms to keep up with, standing, hitting, doubling and splitting are ones you’re bound to see each time.
 Winning bets are paid at evens.
 If players are dealt a hand worth 21 points in the hole, blackjack is announced and an instant win is called.
 Blackjack pays out higher odds than regular wins, usually at 3 to 2.

 Numbered cards are valued as presented, with all pictures cards (Jacks, Queens and Kings) counting as ten each.
 Aces are counted at either one or ten, depending on which is best for the player in any given situation.
 Aces can change their value mid-round if beneficial to the player.
 Remember, what the dealer is holding is JUST as important as what the player is holding in blackjack.
 If the dealer’s hand is 16 or less, the dealer must hit.
 If the dealer’s hand is 17 or higher, the dealer must stand.
 These rules may vary depending on the game variation, and some games – such as Blackjack Surrender – include an option to quit the hand mid-way through, saving part of your stake.